 - Given the potential for legal uncertainty, employers may want to consider including a clause in employment contracts to specifically authorise deductions from wages if this is the approach they want to take.

 - Consider the employee relations angle.
-While choosing not to pay employees for the day may harm morale; paying absent employees may also lead to resentment by those who struggle to make it into work (unless they feel their efforts are recognised).
+While choosing not to pay employees for the day may harm morale; paying absent employees may also lead to resentment by those who struggle to make it to work (unless they feel their efforts are recognised).

-Give the Employment team at Roythornes a call to see how we could help you put in place an adverse weather and travel disruption policy.
+Give the Employment team at Roythornes a call to see how we could help you put in place adverse weather and travel disruption policy.